-Blood Flow Restriction (BFR) training, also known as occlusion training, is a technique used in physical therapy and exercise science to promote muscle growth and strength using low-intensity resistance exercises combined with restricted blood flow to the working muscles.
+BFR training, also known as occlusion training, is a technique used in our physical therapy clinics to promote muscle growth and strength using low-intensity resistance exercises combined with restricted blood flow to the working muscles.

 Our therapist selects appropriate BFR cuffs or bands that are specifically designed to safely restrict blood flow while allowing venous return.
 The cuffs or bands are then connected to a BFR Machine that automatically calculates the patient’s blood pressure.
 Our BFR Machine allows for greater accuracy than the standard manual procedure.